 This tutorial for easy tassel flowers teaches you how to make dandelions out of yarn tassels with a pipe cleaner stem.
 It’s the perfect craft for Mother’s Day, a Girl Scouts meeting , or a birthday party!

 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.

 DIY Flower Bouquets

 Did you pick bouquets of “flowers” (dandelions) for your mother or teacher when you were a child?

 Dandelions are widely considered weeds, but there is something so classically all-American about a Mason jar full of fresh picked dandelions.
 I love it when my kids bring me a bouquet!

-You may not want dandelions growing in your yard, but these pretty yellow and green dandelions are the perfect gift for Mother’s Day, birthdays, and rustic weddings.
+You may not want dandelions growing in your yard, but these pretty yellow and green tassel flowers are the perfect gift for Mother’s Day, birthdays, and rustic weddings.
 (You can even make them into Easy Tassel Flower Crowns.)

 How to Make Easy Tassel Flowers

 Don’t be intimidated!
 Tassels may look complicated, but they are actually quite easy to make.